 \begin{eg} For $n = 2m+1$, the smooth hypersurface $X\subset\bP^n$ defined by

 is Frobenius nonclassical over $\bF_q$ since $F_{1,0} = 0$.
 The hypersurface $X$ has several remarkable properties.
-For example, $X$ is space-filling in the sense that $X(\bF_q)=\mathbb{P}^n(\bF_q)$, that is, $X$ passes through every $\mathbb{F}_q$-point of the ambient projective space.
-Moreover, if $H\subset \bP^n$ is any two-dimensional plane defined over $\mathbb{F}_q$, then either $H\subset X$ or $X\cap H$ consists of a union of $q+1$ distinct $\bF_q$-lines passing through a common point.
-This last property was carefully examined in \cite{ADL21}*{Example 3.4} in the special case when $n=3$. \end{eg}
+For example, it is \emph{space-filling}, namely, it passes through every $\mathbb{F}_q$-point of the ambient $\bP^n$.
+On the other hand, if $H\subset \bP^n$ is any two-dimensional plane defined over $\mathbb{F}_q$, then either $H\subset X$, or $X\cap H$ is a union of $q+1$ distinct $\bF_q$-lines passing through a common point.
+This second property was carefully examined in \cite{ADL21}*{Example 3.4} in the special case when $n=3$. \end{eg}

-\begin{eg}[Hermitian varieties] For a square $q$, the hypersurface $X\subset\bP^n$ defined by
+\begin{eg}[Hermitian varieties] For a \emph{square $q$}, the hypersurface $X\subset\bP^n$ defined by